hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 The following arguments are supported:

+* `statement` (Required) - A nested configuration block (described below) configuring one *statement* to be included in the policy document.
+* `override_json` (Optional) - An IAM policy document to import and override the current policy document.
+Statements with non-blank `sid`s in the override document will overwrite statements with the same `sid` in the current document.
+Statements without an `sid` cannot be overwritten.
 * `policy_id` (Optional) - An ID for the policy document.
 * `source_json` (Optional) - An IAM policy document to import as a base for the current policy document.
-Statements with non-blank `sid`s in the current policy document will overwrite statements with the same `sid` in the source json.
+Statements with non-blank `sid`s in the current policy document will overwrite statements with the same `sid` in the source JSON.
 Statements without an `sid` cannot be overwritten.
-* `override_json` (Optional) - An IAM policy document to import and override the current policy document.
-Statements with non-blank `sid`s in the override document will overwrite statements with the same `sid` in the current document.
-  Statements without an `sid` cannot be overwritten.
-* `statement` (Required) - A nested configuration block (described below) configuring one *statement* to be included in the policy document.
+* `version` (Optional) - IAM policy document version.
+Defaults to `2012-10-17`.
+Valid values: `2008-10-17`, `2012-10-17`.
+For more information, see the [AWS IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_version.html).

+### statement

 Each document configuration must have one or more `statement` blocks, which each accept the following arguments: